pabloferg/dialogflow-flights/README.md

 Find some screenshots in the [appendix](#appendix:-dialogflow-screenshots)

-We use context to carry information from consecutive interactions:
+We use context to carry information between consecutive interactions:

 ![Screenshot](contextdiagram.png)